learn-tdd-in/learntdd.in/react-native/index.md

 To see how TDD works in React Native, let's walk through a simple real-world example of building a feature.
 We'll be using React Native 0.56, the [Mocha][mocha] test runner, and two testing libraries: [Enzyme][enzyme] for component tests and [Detox][detox] for end-to-end tests.
 You can also follow along in the [Git repo](https://github.com/learn-tdd-in/react-native) that shows the process step-by-step.
 This tutorial assumes you have some [familiarity with React Native][react-native] and with [automated testing concepts](/learn-tdd/concepts).

+You can also watch a [live stream recording](https://youtu.be/iyfsE2f1Q4Y) of this tutorial.

 The feature we'll build is a simple list of messages.

 ## Setup